alibaba-damo-academy/clNet/documents/CompleteJSON.md

 - `fold (0)`: The training fold, e.g., 0, 1, 2, 3, 'all'
 - `pretrain_model_name (null)`: Specify the absolute model pth or model keywords, e.g., best, latest, final
 - `continue_training: (false)`: Set to true to load previously trained model and perform continue training
+- `decoder_update: (true)`: Set to true to update duplicated decoders using only the EMA update (w.o. pruning).
+Set to false to re-prune the decoder using current training task's dataset.
 - `finetune_encoder (false)`: Set to true to fine-tune the general encoder.
 The fine-tuned general encoder is stored separately in for each training head.
 - `no_mirroring (false)`: Set to "true" to ignore mirroring data augmentation
 - `optimizer (AdamW)`: Specify the training optimizer, e.g., SGD, Adam, AdamW